dr-dahou-adrar/notes/posts/others/2021-02-08-fresh-install-macos.md

           - _Not working_: mac - hub - ipad.
           - _Working_: mac - hub - usb doc - ipad

+    3. In case of error in installing Application with `App is Damaged Can’t Be Opened`

+        ```bash
+        xattr -cr /Applications/App_Name.app
+        ```

-21. **External screens**: I use 2 external screens.
+22. **External screens**: I use 2 external screens.
 However, chip Apple M1 doesn't support more than 1 external one.
 That's why we need an adapter (having DisplayLink technology) + to install DisplayLink driver for Mac.

     - I use [this adapter](https://www.wavlink.com/en_us/product/WL-UG39DK1_White.html) (Wavlink's USB 3.0 Laptop Docking Station -- WL-UG39DK1) because it's the cheapest one I can find in France.
     - [DisplayLink driver](https://www.displaylink.com/downloads/macos).
 Not that, with current version (1.4), [it doesn't support rotating screen](https://support.displaylink.com/knowledgebase/articles/1963276).